altimmons/LangNotes/Python.md

         [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]]

 #### Combining `map()` With Other Functional Tools

- So far, you’ve covered how to use `map()` to accomplish different tasks involving iterables.
+ So far, you've covered how to use `map()` to accomplish different tasks involving iterables.
 However, if you use `map()` along with other functional tools like `filter()` and `reduce()`, then you can perform more complex transformations on your iterables.
-That’s what you’re going to cover in the following two sections.
+That's what you're going to cover in the following two sections.

  `map()` and `filter()`

  Sometimes you need to process an input iterable and return another iterable that results from filtering out unwanted values in the input iterable.
-In that case, Python’s `filter()` can be a good option for you. `filter()` is a built-in function that takes two positional arguments:
+In that case, Python's `filter()` can be a good option for you. `filter()` is a built-in function that takes two positional arguments:

  *function* will be a predicate or Boolean-valued function, a function that returns True or False according to the input data.

  *iterable* will be any Python iterable.

 ### filter()

  To illustrate how you can use map() along with filter(), say you need to calculate the square root of all the values in a list.
-Since your list can contain negative values, you’ll get an error because the square root isn’t defined for negative numbers:
+Since your list can contain negative values, you'll get an error because the square root isn't defined for negative numbers:

  ```py
  >>> import math